kiro6/penetration-testing-notes/Penetration Testing/Footprinting/Services/README.md

 ```

 #### relay attack
+- will capture credintials and pass it using techniques like `PtH` to another systems
 - [revshells](https://www.revshells.com/)
 ```shell
 #  we need to set SMB to OFF in our responder configuration file (/etc/responder/Responder.conf).